sneuder/post-instagram/README.md

 ## How to use

-- Open terminal
+- Open terminal.
-- Type npm i
+- Type ``npm i``
-- Type npm start
+- Type ``npm start``
-- Go to browser and open localhost:9000
+- Go to browser and open localhost:9000.

 ## Deployment

 https://instagrampost.surge.sh/

+## Features

+- Shows three random images.
+- Has swiper.
+- Favorite animation.
+- User can make comments.
+- The profile name and colation is generated randomly.
+- Users' names in comments are random.
+- Responsive.